-(6) Disposition of treated soils.
+Disposition of treated soils.

-(a) If the operator achieves the closure performance standards specified in Paragraph (5) or (7) of Subsection G of 19.15.1.53 NMAC, then the operator may either leave the treated soil in place, or with prior division approval, dispose or reuse the treated soil in an alternative manner.
+(a) If the operator achieves the closure performance standards specified in Paragraph (65) and-or (7) of Subsection G of 19.15.1.53 NMAC, then the operator may either leave the treated soil in place, or with prior division approval, dispose or reuse the treated soil in an alternative manner.

-(b) If the operator cannot achieve the closure performance standards specified in Paragraph (5) or (7) of Subsection G of 19.15.1.53 NMAC within five years or as extended by the division, then the operator shall remove all contaminated soil from the landfarm cell and properly dispose of it at a division-approved landfill, or reuse or recycle it in a manner approved by the division.
+(b) If the operator cannot achieve the closure performance standards specified in Paragraph ( $\underline{56}$ ) and or (7) of Subsection G of 19.15.1.53 NMAC within five years or as extended by the division, then the operator shall remove all contaminated soil from the landfarm cell and properly dispose of it at a division-approved landfill, or reuse or recycle it in a manner approved by the division.
 The operator may request approval of an alternative soil closure standard from the division, provided that the operator shall give public notice of an application for alternative soil closure standards in the manner provided in Paragraph (4) of Subsection C of 19.15.2.53 NMAC.
 The division may grant the request administratively if no person files an objection thereto within 30 days after publication of notice; otherwise the division shall set the matter for hearing.

-(7) Environmentally acceptable bioremediation endpoint approach.
+(87) Environmentally acceptable bioremediation endpoint approach.

-(a) A landfarm operator may utilize an environmentally acceptable bioremediation endpoint approach to landfarm management in lieu of compliance with the requirements of Subparagraphs (a) through (b) of Paragraph (5) of Subsection G of 19.15.2.53 NMAC.
+(a) A landfarm operator may utilize an environmentally acceptable bioremediation endpoint approach to landfarm management in lieu of compliance with the requirements of Subparagraphs (a) through (be) of Paragraph (65) of Subsection G of 19.15.2.53 NMAC.
 The bioremediation endpoint in soil occurs when TPH-GRO (if condensate is added) or TPH-DRO (all other materials) is reduced to the maximum extent possible as a result of bioremediation.
-An environmentally acceptable bioremediation endpoint occurs when the operator demonstrates that mean TPH-GRO or TPH-DRO concentrations have stabilized as indicated by consecutive measures at least 30 days apart that are statistically the same and total extractable petroleum hydrocarbon concentration does not exceed one percent (1%).
-Over the time frame in which the operator is determining the bioremediation endpoint, the maximum 4-inch bare soil temperature must be greater than fifty degrees Fahrenheit (50° F).
+An environmentally acceptable bioremediation endpoint occurs when the operator demonstrates that mean TPH-GRO or TPH-DRO concentrations have stabilized as indicated by consecutive measures at least 30 days apart that are statistically the same and total extractable petroleum hydrocarbon loadingconcentration does not exceed one $\frac{1.2}{1.2}$ -percent (1%).
+Over the time frame in which the operator is determining the bioremediation endpoint, the maximum 4-inch bare soil temperature must be greater than fifty degrees Fahrenheit (50° F). $\frac{15\%}{1}$